johnthehow/posdist/README.md

 ## Pre-processing Leipzig news corpora
-We provide a script for
+We provide a script `corpus_prep.py` for Pre-processing Leipzig news corpora.
+Download the Leipzig used in the paper from <https://wortschatz.uni-leipzig.de/en/download/>

 ## Statistics and visualizations of linear-position-distribution